ForestKatsch/VertexOven/README.md

 ## Features:

-* Can bake ambient occlusion to vertex colors and vertex groups
+* Bakes ambient occlusion to vertex colors and vertex groups
-* ... that's about it, right now.
+* Bake to multiple objects at once

 ## Installation